ispras/web-scraper-chrome-extension/docs/Selectors.md

 -   [Element scroll down selector][element-scroll-selector]
 -   [Element click selector][element-click-selector]

+### Input Value

+This selector is used to interact with page.
+For example input value in search form.

+-   [Input Value][input-value]

 ## Selector configuration options

 Each selector has configuration options.
 Here you can see the most common ones.